 Gives You a Chance To Meet Friends

 If you’ve ever visited a village cafe on a Sunday morning, there’s a good chance you’ve seen a group of cyclists sitting outside having a coffee and cake.
-Cycling has built a really good community aspect.
+Cycling has built a really good community aspect for both men and women.
 There are loads of cycling clubs offering weekly bike rides and meet-ups.
 This can be a great way to meet new people and get to know like-minded individuals.
 Implementing a social element to exercise can help with motivation and adherence.
 Imagine this situation; you’ve got a bike ride scheduled for Sunday morning, but it happens to be raining.
 If you went alone, there is a strong chance you’ll sack it off.
 If you’ve arranged to meet others you’re much more likely to go.
 Once it’s all done, I guarantee you’ll feel better for doing it.

 Helps With Mindset